Faculty member holding a mic presenting a keynote speech. Image by Ed Brennen

 • Current research or creative work

-• Research idea in preparation for a project proposal
+• Research idea in preparation for a proposal

 • Community engagement project to encourage interdisciplinary participation

-• Work of a Research & Engagement Center to foster collaboration
+• Work of a Research or Engagement Center to foster collaboration

 • Teaching innovation that can be adapted to other disciplines

-Two faculty seated and networking Image by Tory Wesnofske
+Two faculty networking at the 2022 Faculty Symposium.
+Image by Tory Wesnofske